NoufNAJ/AirbnbSeattleProject/README.md

 4. Predicting Positive Review Likelihood: The goal is to build a predictive model to determine the likelihood of receiving a positive review.

 # File Descriptions
--	Listings_seattle.csv: This file contains the dataset with information about Airbnb listings in Seattle.
+-	Listings_seattle.rar: This file is compressed and contains the dataset Listings_seattle.csv with information about Airbnb listings in Seattle.
--	Calendar_seattle.csv: This file contains the dataset with information about the availability and pricing of Airbnb listings in Seattle over time.
+-	Calendar_seattle.rar: This file is compressed and contains the dataset Calendar_seattle.csv with information about the availability and pricing of Airbnb listings in Seattle over time.
 -	AirBnbSeattle_Project.ipynb: This Jupyter Notebook contains the project code and analysis, including data exploration, visualization, and modeling.
 -	README.md: This file provides an overview of the project, including its motivation, goals, and instructions for running the code.